Ameciclo/atlas/apps/docs/README.md

 # Atlas API Documentation

 This app provides a user-friendly interface for viewing the OpenAPI documentation for all Atlas APIs.
+It automatically collects and displays OpenAPI specifications from all API services in the monorepo.

 ## Requirements

 - Node.js 22.15.0
 - pnpm 10.10.0

 We recommend using [mise](https://mise.jdx.dev/) for managing tool versions.
-A `.tool-versions` file is included in the repository.
+A `.tool-versions` file is included in the repository root.

 ## Features